-Extended school year services will be reimbursed on a pro-rated basis; 186 days or 1116 hours will be used as divisors in computing the FTE per employee position.
-LEAs will not be reimbursed for more than .30 FTE (335 hours) per position/individual for ESY.
+Extended school year services will be reimbursed on a pro-rated basis; General requirements:

-Reimbursement is provided for:

-- Extended school year services provided these services are specified in students' IEPs.
-Special education supports or modifications reflected in the students' IEPs are reimbursable even when provided during summer school.
-General education summer school programs are not eligible for reimbursement, even though students with disabilities may be included in these programs. - Personnel who conduct evaluations during a summer session. - Time spent in administering tests, analyzing test results, writing evaluation reports, conducting file reviews, participating in staffings, professional development, and a reasonable number of prep days. - Special education administrators and coordinators who supervise ESY services only when students with IEPs are in attendance. - Gifted services are not reimbursable during ESY (K.A.R.
+- 186 days or 1116 hours will be used as divisors in computing the FTE per employee position. - LEAs will not be reimbursed for more than .30 FTE (335 hours) per position/individual. - All staff must maintain Personal Activity Reports to document services provided. - A schedule showing the times and dates students were in attendance must be maintained for auditors. - Gifted services are not reimbursable during ESY (K.A.R.
+91-40-1(x)). - Substitutes are not reimbursable during ESY. - Reimbursement is provided for: - Extended school year services provided these services are Services (including supports and modifications) specified in students' IEPs.
+Special education supports or modifications reflected in the students' IEPs are reimbursable even when to be provided during summer school ESY.
+General education summer school programs are not eligible for reimbursement, even though students with disabilities may be included in these programs. - o Personnel who conduct evaluations during a summer session. - o Time spent in administering tests, analyzing test results, writing evaluation reports, conducting file reviews, participating in staffings, professional development, and a reasonable number of prep days. - Special education administrators and coordinators who supervise ESY services only when students with IEPs are in attendance. - Gifted services are not reimbursable during ESY (K.A.R.
 91-40-1(x)). - Substitutes are not reimbursable during ESY.